rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

 Now you might call me crazy to say, "you should read the source of your bundled output," even assuming we're talking about the unminified/unobfuscated development build, so I'm not going to tell you to go do that.
 (Not without some guidance; let's save that for a future project).

-But you can use a tool, right now, to _visualize_ what's in your bundle.
+But you can use a tool _right now_ to **visualize** what's in your bundle.
 And that could be enough to make all the difference in helping you understand, at least at a high level, how webpack does its thing.

 ### Introducing the webpack-bundle-analyzer